-You will need to use a copy of this textbook throughout the course; you can buy a copy through the Oxford Open Learning website.
-It is referred to in every lesson and provides excellent coverage of the material.
-By using the textbook and the course you will have very full coverage of all the material.
-The book has an accompanying eBook, so you also use it in digital form.
+You will need to use a copy of these three textbooks during the course; you can buy copies through the Oxford Open Learning website.
+There are references to these books in every lesson and they provide excellent supplementary coverage of the material.
+By using the textbooks and the course you will have very full coverage of all the material.
+The books have accompanying CD-ROMs which contain useful extra questions with answers.